Cyclists died on WA roads in 2016.

 - The mandatory requirements for Australian helmet standards are set out in the Trade Practices Act 1974.

-- A bicycle must be fitted with a flashing or steady front white light that is visible for at least 200 metres in front of the bicycle at night or in reduced visibility.
+- a flashing or steady white light that is clearly visible for at least 200m from the front of the bicycle; and

 - Although not mandatory, cyclists should wear brightly coloured, or at night reflective, clothing at night to increase visibility.